zijianhuang/poets/README.md

 Then run `startProd.ps1` and browse http://localhost/poets/ .

 ## Local Testing Setup
-For the continence of testing, I use symbolic link from app to docs, with the following script:
+For the convenience of testing, I use symbolic link from app to docs, with the following script:

 ```
 mklink /J poets docs